libiki123/webdocs/docs/interview-docs/unity/unity.md

 - **LateUpdate:** Called after all Update calls.
 Used for tasks that must execute last, like camera positioning.

-**2. Scenario: If the game is running at 60 FPS but lagging, will FixedUpdate still run at the same interval?
-What will happen?**
+**9.2 Scenario: If the game is running at 60 FPS but lagging, how will FixedUpdate behave?**

-- Yes, if the game lags, FixedUpdate may be called multiple times in a single frame to catch up with the physics calculations.
+- FixedUpdate in Unity is tied to the physics simulation and runs at a fixed interval, independent of the frame rate.

 - **Example Scenario**

   - Game target: 60 FPS (frame time = 16.67ms).
   - FixedUpdate interval: 20ms (50 Hz) | 0.02 seconds (50 times per second).
-  - If fps drop to 25 (frame time drop to 40ms),
+  - If fps drop to 25, frame time will drop to 40ms,
     - Unity will call FixedUpdate twice during that frame to catch up.

-- **Potential Consequences**
+- **Summary**

-  - Increased CPU Load: Multiple FixedUpdate calls in one frame may worsen performance.
-  - Physics Stays Accurate: Ensures consistent physics simulation despite low frame rates.
-  - Gameplay Lag Perception: Visual elements may appear delayed or stuttery, as rendering remains tied to the frame rate.
+  - FixedUpdate ensures stable physics even during performance drops, but excessive calls in one frame, this can impact overall game smoothness.

-**3. what are Coroutines in MonoBehaviour, and how do they compare to threads?**
+**9.3 what are Coroutines in MonoBehaviour, and how do they compare to threads?**

 | Feature   | Coroutine                       | Thread                            |
 | --------- | ------------------------------- | --------------------------------- |